Instant Pot Crispy Pork Carnitas

 Instructions

-• Mix together the spice rub ingredients - the sugar, salt, black pepper, paprika, cayenne pepper, and garlic powder.
+• Prep the spice rub.
+Combine the brown sugar, kosher salt, black pepper, paprika, cayenne pepper, and garlic powder in a small mixing bowl.
+Stir well.

 Notes